terms and conditions for the supply of services

 copies of all invoices for the supply of energy and evidence of payment of the same;

-This clause 5 shall survive the expiry or termination of the Contract.
+This clause 5 shall survive the termination of the Contract.

 Limitation of liability: THE CUSTOMER'S ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE.